Compassion in education

 • Practices that can be used to help understand and regulate such emotions

-• We also introduce practices that encourage calming and contented emotions, as well as a more positive mind-set and introduce the flow of compassion (i.e., compassion for self, compassion for others and compassion from others)
+• Practices that encourage calming and contented emotions, as well as a more positive mind-set and the flow of compassion (i.e., compassion for self, compassion for others and compassion from others)

 Students who have engaged with the CCS approach report feeling more aware of the impact of their own communication style, including improved interactions with peers inside and outside of the classroom.
 Students who struggle to engage with group discussions have also reported feeling more supported and included, with staff observing clear benefits of the CCS curriculum regarding student inclusion and self-awareness.
-Our CCS research is published in peer-reviewed journals.
 Training in this curriculum will be available shortly.

 Professor Frances Maratos